Canadian Football League in the United States: Television

 The idea of attracting American fans through television has long been a goal of the CFL although the results have been intermittent.
 As early as 1954, the Interprovincial Rugby Football Union (forerunner of the CFL's East Division) struck a deal with NBC that lasted a year and featured 13 games.
 The infamous Fog Bowl of 1962 was—at least until play was suspended—broadcast by ABC.
 Over subsequent years various non-major networks picked up an assortment of games.

 The fledgling ESPN cable network signed a deal in 1980 to broadcast 30 CFL regular season games and the playoffs (including the Grey Cup game) in the United States, and CFL games became a fixture of the early years of the network.
 Two years later, in 1982, after NFL players went on strike in September, the CFL got another chance at major network exposure when NBC bought out the ESPN rights for $100,000 a game to make up for its lost football programming.
 NBC would air CFL games on Sunday afternoons with full NFL production values and announcing crews.
-However, every one of the four matches shown was a blowout, the league and network decided to black out the games on the NBC stations closest to the Canadian border, and ratings were a major disappointment.
+However, every one of the four games shown was a blowout, and the league and network decided to black out the games on the NBC stations closest to the Canadian border, and ratings were a major disappointment.
 NBC quickly backed out of the arrangement.

 Expansion

 Background

 The idea of expansion into the United States began to take shape in the early 1990s, prompted by precarious ownership situations and chronic money shortages among the existing Canadian teams.
 The chief catalyst of the league's struggles was Carling O'Keefe's decision to stop its lucrative television sponsorship in 1987.
 The arrangement had provided steady income to all of the league's teams, reaching $11 million per season before its withdrawal.
 However, these guaranteed revenues, instead of being used to grow the league, had subsidized outdated and shoddy financial practices and marketing both at the team and league level.
 Longtime CFL commissioner Jake Gaudaur, who had negotiated the league's sponsorship deals with Carling, had retired in 1984.
 The Montreal Alouettes, already having been rescued from failure five years prior, folded during the 1987 preseason.
 It would take two decades for economic equilibrium to again be reestablished.
+Concurrently with Carling O'Keefe's withdrawal, CTV Television Network, its television partner for the previous 26 seasons, cancelled its CFL broadcasts prior to the 1987 season, forcing the league to take over syndication of the package itself and divert much of the remaining rights fees it was collecting from its other television partners to subsidize the Canadian Football Network.